cdap-guides/cdap-spark-guide/README.rst

     }
   }

-PageRankProgram Spark program does the actual page rank computation:
+PageRankProgram Spark program does the actual page rank computation.
+This code is taken from `Apache Spark's PageRank example <https://github.com/apache/spark/blob/master/examples/src/main/scala/org/apache/spark/examples/SparkPageRank.scala>`_:
+The Spark program stores the computed PageRank in a Dataset where the key is the URL and the value is the computer PageRank.

 .. code:: java